 At Options Behavioral Health, we have helped many people learn to overcome their compulsion to self-harm by offering state-of-the-art treatment that is provided by an experienced team of professionals.
 Options Behavioral Health is an 84-bed, free-standing psychiatric hospital devoted to providing a full continuum of care for adolescents, ages 12 to 18, adults, and older adults who are battling the symptoms of any number of mental health concerns, including the compulsion to engage in self-injury.
 At our hospital, individuals can learn the tools they need to successfully achieve a brighter future.

-Types of Treatment Offered at Options Behavioral Health
+Types of self-injury treatment offered at Options Behavioral Health System in Indianapolis, IN

 At Options Behavioral Health, we offer various levels of programming at our center that are tailored to meet our patients’ specific needs.
 Our center’s 24-hour physician and nursing staffs are dedicated to not only getting to the cause of the presenting behavioral issues, but also to working with each patient and his or her family to educate them on the necessary steps they should take to prevent or cope with future issues.